Ben Franklin wrote, “… in this world nothing can be said to be certain, except death and taxes.”

 5. Accelerate Income

-If that’s your situation, it could be a great time to realize big investment gains, sell a house, or collect payment on income you’re owed.
+If that’s your situation, it could be a great time to realize big investment gains, sell a house, or collect a payment you’re owed.

 You may owe less in taxes by receiving that money in this calendar year, especially if you expect to make more next year or anticipate your tax rate will increase.